Veriqloud/kiwi_doc/src/introduction.md

 ![](pics/photo_alice_bob_cut.png)

 This documentation describes and explains the Quantum Key Distribution system developped by VeriQloud.
-This documentation is still under contruction.
+This documentation is still under construction.

 [Here is a datasheet](pics/kiwi_datasheet.pdf) of the system.